 - Any egg substitute can be used instead of the eggs.
 Chia Seed Egg Replacer is a good option.
 This Powdered Egg Replacer would work well too.

 - You can use organic arrowroot instead of cornstarch, but do not use either if you cannot tolerate either of them.
-For a low-carb option, either omit all together or substitute organic glucomannan.
+For a low-carb option of the sauce, either omit all together or substitute organic glucomannan.

 - Here is a great homemade option for coconut milk.